metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_management_cluster_v1_manifest.md

 page_title: "k8s_operator_tigera_io_management_cluster_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.tigera.io"
 description: |-
-  The presence of ManagementCluster in your cluster, will configure it to be the management plane to which managedclusters can connect.
+  The presence of ManagementCluster in your cluster, will configure it to be the management plane to which managed clusters can connect.
 At most one instance of this resource is supported.
 It must be named 'tigera-secure'.
 ---

 # k8s_operator_tigera_io_management_cluster_v1_manifest (Data Source)

-The presence of ManagementCluster in your cluster, will configure it to be the management plane to which managedclusters can connect.
+The presence of ManagementCluster in your cluster, will configure it to be the management plane to which managed clusters can connect.
 At most one instance of this resource is supported.
 It must be named 'tigera-secure'.

 ## Example Usage